What is MVR in baseball? Understanding its meaning and uses

 Briefly.co.za published an article about Alex Rodriguez's net worth, nationality, wife, height, stats, contract, and more.
 Alex Rodriguez holds the record for the most grand slams in a lifetime, and he is widely considered as one of the all-time greatest players.

 He had both a successful and tumultuous career due to a few of his actions, such as using performance-enhancing drugs.
-Click the above link and learn more about the life and times of the mighty Alexander, aka A-Rod Rodriguez.
+Learn more about the life and times of the mighty Alexander, aka A-Rod Rodriguez.

 Source: Briefly News